SreenijaKurra/Marketing-Operations-Analysis/README.md

 For example, comfortable rooms were frequently cited during check-in but saw a sharp decline at check-out, pointing to inconsistency in upkeep or service.
 Similarly, friendly staff, a hallmark of hospitality saw a lower mention post-stay, suggesting we may need to strengthen consistency and personal interaction.

-With that in mind, here are four actionable recommendations:
+<h2>With that in mind, here are four actionable recommendations:</h2>

 First, let’s improve the check-in experience.
 While it didn’t draw strong negative feedback, it also didn’t have expectations from the guests.
 A smooth, welcoming arrival enhanced by signage, digital check-in, or concierge touches can create a stronger first impression.